 9 Things You Didn't Know About Ben & Jerry's Ice Cream

 Ben & Jerry's is the premium ice cream maker behind such favorites as Cherry Garcia and Chocolate Chip Cookie Dough.
 But, do you know Ben's and Jerry's favorite flavors?
 What was their biggest argument?
 Are there cool perks to working at the company?
-I dug deep (into my pint of ice cream) to research these little known facts about one of America's favorite brands.
+We dug deep (into a pint of ice cream) to research these little-known facts about one of America's favorite brands.

 As is common in the travel industry, the writer was provided with complimentary accommodation, meals, and flight for the purpose of reviewing those services and discovering more about Ben & Jerry's.
 While it has not influenced this review, About.com believes in full disclosure of all potential conflicts of interest.
 For more information, see our Ethics Policy.Continue to 2 of 11 below.

 02 of 11

 Ben Can't Smell